How Chinese Medicine Addresses Traumatic and Sports Injuries

 The history of treating injuries with acupuncture and herbal therapy is centuries old and time-tested by martial artists and Chinese warriors.
 The theories and practices are practical and quite easy to comprehend.
 Self-care should be secondary to emergency care, or used if it is the only option.
-For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

 Caution: Please dial 911 in the case of a serious traumatic injury as an emergency room is the most appropriate place to receive critical care treatment.